-A very good degree in Biochemistry, Biotechnology, Medicine or other relevant biological/biomedical sciences.
+A very good degree in biochemistry, biotechnology, medicine or other relevant biological/biomedical science.
 Alternative qualifications will also be considered on a case-by-case basis.

 An IELTS score of at least 6.5 with a minimum score of 6.0 in each component (or equivalent qualification) is required for students who do not have English as their first language.